 This module utilises a broad range of approaches from the social sciences and humanities in order to develop a nuanced understanding of human rights and human rights abuses.
 It aims to provide an insight into some of the key debates and an overview of important literature in this growing area of scholarship.
 Students will emerge with a deeper and more complex understanding of what human rights are and why they are important, of both their potential and limitations, and of the increasingly wide range of contexts in which they are being applied, used and abused.
-The first section is entitled 'Ideas of Rights' and is designed to address questions such as what is a right and what are the main critiques of the human rights, classical theories, multi-cultural recognition theory, interdisciplinary and multi-disciplinary approaches to human rights and universalism versus cultural relativism, environmental rights.
+The first section is entitled 'Ideas of Rights' and is designed to address questions such as what is a right and what are the main critiques of the human rights discourse?
+Topics covered include an introduction to the history and philosophy of human rights, classical theories, multi-cultural recognition theory, interdisciplinary and multi-disciplinary approaches to human rights and universalism versus cultural relativism, environmental rights.
 In the second half of this module we will look at 'Rights in Context'.
 This section primarily draws on disciplinary insights from political economy, sociology and international relations.
 It looks at the structures and processes which provide a backdrop to many current human rights debates, claims and violations.